YuanyuanLiuSIAT/SSJDM/README.md

 ```

 ### Data Preparation
-To facilitate a quick start, we provide sample data located at data/.
+To facilitate a quick start, we provide sample data, the sample data can be downloaded [here](https:).
+The undersampling mask of the sample data is provided in `mask\`.

 ### Usage instructions
 After setting up the environment, you can train and evaluate our models through main.py.